microsoft/vscode-wiki/Virtual-Workspaces.md

 We have recently announced the [Remote Repository feature](https://code.visualstudio.com/updates/v1_56#_remote-repositories-remotehub) in the [VS Code Insiders Build](https://code.visualstudio.com/insiders).
 It lets you browse and edit files and folders directly on GitHub.

 **Open Remote Repository...** opens VSCode on a folder or workspace located on a virtual file system.
 We call this a __virtual workspace__.
 When a virtual workspace is open in a VS Code window, this is shown by a label in the remote indicator in the lower left corner, similar to remote windows.

-By its nature, not all extensions will fully work with virtual workspaces.
-Some extensions use tools that rely on resources being available on disk and can't be adopted.
-VS Code will indicate to the user that some extensions work with limited functionality or are even deactivated.
+By nature, not all extensions will be able to fully work with virtual workspaces.
+Some extensions use tools that rely on resources being available on disk, need synchronous access or don't support the necessary file system abstractions.
+When in a virtual workspace, VS Code will indicate to the user the restricted mode and that some extensions are deactivated or work with limited functionality.

-While developing and testing the feature, we have observed that not all extensions work equally well with virtual resources.
-Some extensions use tools that rely on resources being available on disk and can't be adopted.
-Other extensions haven't thought about virtual resources.

-For a great user experience not just with the __Remote Repository__ feature, but also all other features leveraging virtual resources - from connecting to ftp-servers to working with cloud resources - we want to make sure as many extensions as possible work in that setup.
-Features that depend on resources being available on disk should not cause error dialogs but rather be disabled when a virtual workspace is opened.
+Still, we want to make sure as many extensions as possible work in that setup and that we have a good user experience with the __Remote Repository__ feature as well as other features leveraging virtual resources - from connecting to ftp-servers to working with cloud resource.

+This guide shows how extensions can test against virtual workspaces, helps adopting and introduces the new `virtualWorkspaces` capability property.

 ## Is my extension affected?